 4. University College London

-Although it is considered among Europe’s younger universities, University College London is continuously deemed as one of the most prestigious research institutions in the world.
-In 1826, it was the first university to be established in London.
-Moreover, it was also the first and only university in England at the time to be completely secular and admit students regardless of their religion.
-Over the centuries, the University College London is a leading law institution in Europe and has grown and developed into the second-largest institution for higher education in the United Kingdom.
+Although it is younger than Oxford and Cambridge, University College London is one of the best-known research institutions in the United Kingdom.
+Founded in 1826, UCL was the first university to be established in London and the first entirely secular university in England to admit students regardless of religion.
+Over time, UCL has developed into a major global university with a strong reputation for teaching and research.

 5. London School of Economics and Political Science

-We hope that this article on Best Law Universities in Europe was helpful.
-Feel free to check out the Available Law Programs for International Students and learn more about studying abroad.
+We hope that this article on the best law universities in Europe was helpful.
+Feel free to check out the Available Courses for International Students!